-Early in 2020, Scoop Magazine asked if was interested in illustrating a couple of stories in a comic strip style.
+Early in 2020, Scoop Magazine asked if was interested in illustrating some stories in a comic strip style.
 I have secretly wanted to do something like this for quite some time so jumped at the chance.
 Furthermore, the strips were to be activist or historical, which is a space that I follow regularly.
 In fact, many of my books are inspired by some sort of activism.

 I am looking forward to finding a digital style.
 That medium requires a slightly different way of thinking to paint and canvas.
 I chose to use a tablet, which meant taking a chance and buying one.
 So it's more expensive than working traditionally and more time-consuming learning how to make the digital tools do what you want.